Analyses & insights

 - A Statement on the Nashville Statement & How The Nashville Statement Erases Jesus.
 From Red Letter Christians.

-In response to sexual assault allegations against Roy Moore:
+In response to the actions of Roy Moore:

 - An Open Letter From Alabama Pastors About Roy Moore.
 Led by Rev. Dr. Dave Barnhart, St. Junia (United Methodist Church).